Cost-Sensitive Evaluation for Binary Classifiers: Weighted Accuracy and Cost-Sensitive Reweighting

-To estimate the value of $K$ after resampling \footnote{We assume here that resampling aims to equalize the number of positive and negative examples.
-Generalization to arbitrary class ratios is discussed in the next section.} , we can rescale the weights within each class according to their relative frequencies:
+Assume that we wish to estimate the value of $K$ on a balanced version of $\mathbf{S}$ containing the same number of positive and negative examples \footnote{The generalization to arbitrary class ratios is discussed in Section \ref{sec:target_set_balancing}.}.
+Rather than explicitly constructing such a dataset through rebalancing techniques, we can equivalently rescale each weight $v_a$ according to the relative frequency of its class; after normalization, this procedure yields